billlyzhaoyh/billlyzhaoyh.github.io/pages/now.md

 (2)Implementation of state-of-the-art deep learning algorithms on the Physionet phonocardiogram dataset and comparative study of their performance on key features

-(3)Implementation of Trueskill (Gibbs Sampling and Message Passing) for NCAA Men's Tournament Data on Kaggle

 Active online courses:
-Course 1&2 for Deep Learning Specialisation on Coursera
+Course 1&2 for Deep Learning Specialisation on Coursera Fast.ai practical deep learning for coders

-Engineering for Social Good Group:
-Organising Meet-ups for one more Monday 5-7 at LT6 in Engineering Department

 ---
-Updated Mar 4th, 2019, from Cambridge, United Kingdom.
+Updated Mar 21st, 2019, from Zagred, Croatia.

 <!--
 Template for future use